SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Light-curve Modeling and Progenitor Inference

 \subsection{Comparison to Nebula Spectra Models}

-A trend between an increasing amount of synthesized O and increasing core-collapse SN progenitor mass has been extensively studied \citep[e.g.,][]{Woosley2007}. \citet{Jerkstrand2015} use this relationship to calibrate the [O\,I] $\lambda \lambda$ 6300,6364 luminosity, normalized by the radioactive decay luminosity at the same phase, with numerical models of SNe IIb progenitors \citep[see Eq.
+A trend between an increasing amount of synthesized O and increasing core-collapse SN progenitor mass has been extensively studied \citep[e.g.,][]{Woosley2007}. \citet{Jerkstrand2015} use this relationship to calibrate the [\ion{O}{1}] $\lambda \lambda$ 6300,6364 luminosity, normalized by the radioactive decay luminosity at the same phase, with numerical models of SNe IIb progenitors \citep[see Eq.
 1 of ][]{Jerkstrand2015}.
 The authors consider models with zero-age main-sequence masses between 12 $M_\odot$ and 17 $M_\odot$.
-Comparing the observed normalized [O\,I] luminosity for a handful of SNe IIb, such as SN\,1993J, SN\,2008ax, and SN\,2011dh, to these models allows for a direct estimate of their progenitor masses\textemdash all of which fall in the range of masses modeled.
+Comparing the observed normalized [\ion{O}{1}] luminosity for a handful of SNe IIb, such as SN\,1993J, SN\,2008ax, and SN\,2011dh, to these models allows for a direct estimate of their progenitor masses\textemdash all of which fall in the range of masses modeled.

-Here we reproduce this analysis using a nebular spectrum of SN\,2020bio, obtained 201 days after the estimated explosion, shown in Figure \ref{fig:allspec}.
-We estimate the luminosity from the [O\,I] $\lambda \lambda$ 6300,6364 emission doublet in the same way as \citet{Jerkstrand2015}\textemdash assuming the width of the feature to be 5000 km s$^{-1}$, we estimate the continuum by finding the minimum flux redward and blueward of this width and calculate the luminosity within the continuum-subtracted feature.
-We normalize this luminosity using the luminosity of $^{56}$Ni decay, assuming the best-fit $M_{\text{Ni}}$ from Section \ref{subsec:nilc}.
+Here, we reproduce this analysis using a nebular spectrum of SN\,2020bio, obtained 201 days after the estimated explosion, shown in Figure \ref{fig:nebspec}.
+We estimate the luminosity from the [\ion{O}{1}] $\lambda \lambda$ 6300,6364 emission doublet in the same way as \citet{Jerkstrand2015}\textemdash assuming the width of the feature to be 5000 km s$^{-1}$, we estimate the continuum by finding the minimum flux redward and blueward of this width and calculate the luminosity within the continuum-subtracted feature.
+We normalize this luminosity using the luminosity of $^{56}$Ni decay, assuming the best-fit $M_{\text{Ni}}$ = 0.019 $M_\odot$ from Section \ref{subsec:nilc}.

-The normalized luminosity at 201 days is L$_{\text{norm}}$(t=201)\,=\,9$\times$10$^{-4}$ $\pm$ 2$\times$10$^{-5}$.
+The normalized luminosity at 201 days is $L_{\text{norm}}$($t$=201)\,=\,9$\times$10$^{-4}$ $\pm$ 2$\times$10$^{-5}$.
 This value is lower than any of the numerical models analyzed by \citet{Jerkstrand2015}, implying a progenitor mass $\leq$ 12 $M_\odot$.
-A low progenitor mass for SN\,2020bio can also be inferred from the ratio of the [Ca\,II] $\lambda \lambda$ 7311, 7324 to [O\,I] $\lambda \lambda$ 6300, 6364 fluxes.
-A higher ratio implies a lower-mass progenitor, with SNe IIb from literature having values $\lesssim$ 1 throughout their nebular phases \citep[e.g.,][]{Terreran2019,Hiramatsu2021}.
-Using the same procedure as above, we estimate a [Ca\,II] to [O\,I] ratio of 1.34 $\pm$ 0.03\textemdash again pointing to a low-mass progenitor star.
+A low progenitor mass for SN\,2020bio can also be inferred from the ratio of the [\ion{Ca}{2}] $\lambda \lambda$ 7311, 7324 to [\ion{O}{1}] $\lambda \lambda$ 6300, 6364 fluxes.
+A higher ratio implies a lower-mass progenitor, with SNe IIb from literature having values $\lesssim$ 1 throughout their nebular phases \citep[e.g.,][]{Fang2019,Terreran2019,Hiramatsu2021}.
+Using the same procedure as above, we estimate a [\ion{Ca}{2}] to [\ion{O}{1}] ratio of 1.34 $\pm$ 0.03\textemdash again pointing to a low-mass progenitor star.